sabbelasichon/typo3-rector/docs/installation.md

 composer require --dev rector/rector:0.13.4
 ```

-Provides all rules up to TYPO3 v11
+This provides rules up to TYPO3 v11

 ### "Historical" info

-Earlier the year 2022 we have been part of the rector/rector core.
+Earlier the year 2022 we have been part of the `rector/rector` core.

 This changed due to fast pace development, and we split apart again.

-This means with version `0.13.5` the rector core does not integrate typo3-rector anymore for faster and more stable development on both ends.
+This means with version `0.13.5` the rector core does not integrate TYPO3 Rector anymore for faster and more stable development on both ends.
-Breaking changes always affect the whole rector ecosystem causing typo3-rector to be affected by them and slowing down the general development.
+Breaking changes always affect the whole rector ecosystem, causing TYPO3 Rector to be affected by them and slowing down the general development.

 That's why we are embedded until `0.13.4` and have the PHP version change between the different packages

 ## Non composer installations

-If you have a non composer TYPO3 installation.
-Don't worry.
+If you have a non-composer TYPO3 installation, don't worry.
-Install typo3-rector either as a global dependency:
+Install TYPO3 Rector either as a global dependency:

 ```bash
 composer global require --dev ssch/typo3-rector